Landjuweel

-This painting, painted in 1899 by Edgard Farasyn for the Salle des Pas-Perdus of the Antwerp City Hall, is a fantasized representation of the procession of the Violieren chamber of rhetoric, winner of the 1539 Landjuweel grand prix in Ghent.
+This painting, created in 1899 by Edgard Farasyn for the Salle des Pas-Perdus of the Antwerp City Hall, is an imagined representation of the procession of the Violieren chamber of rhetoric, winner of the 1539 Landjuweel grand prix in Ghent.

-Landjuweel (lit. "jewel of the land") is the highest award for an amateur theatrical troupe to have received in Belgium.
-It has its historical origin in the contests among the Chamber of rhetoric of different cities of the Low Countries.
+Landjuweel (lit. "jewel of the land") is the highest award for an amateur theatrical troupe in Belgium.
+It has its historical origin in the contests of the same name among the chambers of rhetoric from different cities in the Low Countries.

 History

 13th-14th century

 The Landjuweel started out as a cycle of seven shooting matches between the Schutterij guilds in Brabant, who used the opportunity to practice the handling of arms.
-The upper classes of the country would witness the shootings.
+The upper classes of the country spectated the shootings.
 Occasionally sovereigns like William the Silent and Charles V also took part in the matches.

-A landjuweel match was held for every three years.
-The winner of each landjuweel had to set up the next landjuweel.
+A landjuweel match was held every three years.
+The winner of each landjuweel had to organize the next landjuweel.
 The winner of the seventh landjuweel had to start a new cycle.

 The winner of the first landjuweel received one silver bowl, and they would have to make two silver bowls for the match next year.
 The winner of the second landjuweel had to have three silver bowls made for the next game, and so on until the seventh match.

 15th-16th century

-In the 15th century, literary societies called "chambers of rhetoric" emerged in the Low Countries, and some of them would retain their original constitution, at least in part, until the end of the 18th century.
+In the 15th century, literary societies known as "chambers of rhetoric" emerged in the Low Countries, and some of them retained their original constitution, at least in part, until the end of the 18th century.
 Their members were from the middle and upper classes.
-The rhetoricians cultivated the art of poetry by competing against each other at the forefront of great festivities either private or public.
-Soon, these activities gave rise to urban festivities, celebrated successively in all the major cities.
+The rhetoricians cultivated the art of poetry through friendly competitive festivities sometimes held privately for the chamber and sometimes open to the public.
+Soon, these activities gave rise to urban festivals, celebrated in many major cities in the Low Countries.
 The literary contests within the festivals were transformed into local or regional rituals that lasted for days and even up to three weeks, and often with endorsement from the municipal authorities.
-The chambers would held these competitions in taverns, theater or public assemblies.
+The chambers held these competitions in taverns, theaters, or public assembly spaces.

-The oldest recorded festivals was the one opened in Brussels in 1394.
+The first recorded festival was held in Brussels in 1394.
 Many of the later festivals were also documented, including one in Oudenaarde in 1413; Veurne in 1419; Dunkirk in 1426; Bruges in 1427 and in 1441; Mechelen in 1427, and L'Écluse in 1431.
 The name landjuweel and the system of the additional silver bowls were adopted by the Brabant Chambers of rhetoric.
-In each festival, winner would be selected from works in either French or Dutch, depending on the common language of the host city.
-But some festivals would consider works in both languages in the competition.
-This was particularly the case in Ghent in 1439.
+In each festival, the winner would be selected from works in either French or Dutch, depending on the vernacular language of the host city.
+Some festivals accepted works in both languages during the competition.
+This was the case in Ghent in 1439.